cookiecutter-openedx/edx-oauth2-wordpress-backend/README.rst

 -----------------------------

-This plugin enables your Open edX installation to authenticate against the WP Oauth plugin provider in https://stepwisemath.ai/, configured as follows:
+This plugin enables your Open edX installation to authenticate against the WP Oauth plugin provider in your Wordpress web site, configured as follows:

 .. image:: doc/wp-oauth-config.png
   :width: 100%